Ship's cat: History

 The African wildcat was probably first tamed in the Fertile Crescent during the first agricultural revolution that started about 10,000 years ago.

 Small cat bones excavated on Mediterranean islands indicate that cats were introduced around the beginning of the first millennium.

 Analysis of mitochondrial DNA of archaeological cat specimens revealed that ancient Egyptian cats started spreading in the 8th century BCE along Mediterranean trading routes and had reached a Viking port at the Baltic Sea by the 7th century CE.
 The study suggests that Viking sailors took cats with them on their voyages.
 During the Age of Discovery from the 15th through the 18th centuries, explorers and traders took them on board their ships to much of the rest of the world.

 The Royal Navy banned cats and other pet animals from all ships on the ocean in 1975 on hygiene grounds.

 However, cats are still common on many private ships.
 One notable example is "Toolbox" (a feral kitten born in a toolbox), the senior ship's cat, official warrant officer and "Captain's Assistant" aboard the modern Kalmar Nyckel.
 A celebrity in her own right, she is the subject of two books.
-Bug Naked, Captain Kate McCue's sphynx cat, sailed with her aboard the mega cruise ship Celebrity Beyond until her death in December 2024.